Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Introduction

 However, research has found mixed outcomes regarding the educational benefits of integrating generative AI and AI-generated hints.
 Some studies reported a negligible or negative effect of students' AI use on their performance, such as a decrease in deep learning~\citep{zamfirescu202561a, bastani2024generative}.
 In another work by~\citet{DBLP:journals/corr/abs-2307-00150}, the positive impact of AI-generated hints on students’ performance did not last once these hints were removed.

 Several studies attributed the discouraging impact of AI on education to \emph{metacognitive laziness}, the tendency of students to avoid and disengage from effortful learning processes~\citep{fan2025beware}.
-As students exhibit metacognitive laziness and increasingly turn to AI support, they decrease opportunities to develop their fundamental learning skills, such as self-regulated learning (SRL) and critical thinking~\citep{gerlich2025ai, lee2025impact, zhan2025students}.
+Previous research has associated greater confidence in AI performance and more frequent AI use to increased cognitive offloading, reduced self-reported cognitive effort, and lower metacognitive engagement~\citep{gerlich2025ai, lee2025impact, zhan2025students}.
 This concern is further underscored by the recent Anthropic Education Report, which showed that approximately 70\% of student-AI interaction was to delegate higher-order thinking to AI agents~\citep{handa2025education}.
 These findings highlight the pressing need for further research into instructional design and guidance of integrating AI-generated hints to address the issue of metacognitive laziness and more effectively leverage the educational benefits of AI~\citep{DBLP:conf/icer/PhungPCGKMSS22,DBLP:conf/iticse/0001MS0L24,DBLP:journals/corr/abs-2402-01580}.